-This is probably a good time to take your cat in for a geriatric exam: a chance for your veterinarian to give your cat the equivalent of the 100,000-mile service your car gets.
+This is probably a good time to take your cat in for a geriatric exam — a chance for your veterinarian to give your cat the equivalent of the 100,000-mile service your car gets.

 You can also make changes in your home to help ease your cat into a comfortable old age.
-They include providing steps or a small ramp to furniture, a heated bed or an orthopedic bed to warm and cushion those old bones, and providing additional litter boxes — especially if you have a two-story home — so he doesn’t have as far to go to get to the bathroom.
+They include providing steps or a small ramp to furniture, a heated bed or an orthopedic bed to warm and cushion those old bones, and providing additional litter boxes — especially if you have a two-story home — so they don’t have as far to go to get to the bathroom.

 With good planning and good luck, you and your cat will enjoy many golden years together.